mattyoung101/slingshot/README.md

     - Context-sensitive completion, based off the Slang parse tree, a "best-effort" approach to only recommend valid completions
 - Advanced indexing system
-    - Graph-based (DAG with topological sort) automatic dependency tracking between SV documents
+    - Graph-based (backwards BFS) automatic dependency tracking between SV documents
         - Improves performance by only compiling the documents necessary to index a file
-    - Multi-threaded for high-performance on large codebases
+    - Multi-threaded for theoretically higher-performance on large codebases
 - Simple configuration
   - Slingshot is configured through a simple `.slingshot.toml` file declared in the project's root directory